SDK - CLI

 # SDK gem features

 Still not sure if the SDK gem is right for you?
-Below, we highlight some key differences between building a connector with the Cloud SDK console and the SDK gem.
+The following section describes the key differences between building a connector with the Cloud SDK Test code tab and the SDK gem.

 Testing specificity Able to test connections, actions and triggers in their entirety Able to test specific keys of a connector separately.
 For example: execute and output_fields can be tested separately